yannickl88/blog/readme.md

 ### Blog Post Statuses

 There are three different statuses a blog post can have:
  - Draft: will be displayed when the url is accessed directly but not listed.
+Disqus features are disabled for drafts.
- - Unpublished: same as draft but in the published directory and will be released if the publish data is passed.
+ - Unpublished: same as draft but in the published directory and have a date in the future.
+Once the date has been passed they will become published.
- - Published: when the publish date has been passed in the published directory, also adds Disqus features.
+ - Published: when the publish date has been passed in the published directory.

 ### Blog Post Metadata